SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 <a id="f12"></a> Garforth, C. (2018).
 "An Introduction to the Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization" in *Proceedings of the International Workshop on Access and Benefit-sharing for Genetic Resources for Food and Agriculture*.
 FAO. https://www.fao.org/3/CA0099EN/ca0099en.pdf [↩](#Garforth)

+<a id="f14"></a> High Level Panel of Experts on Food Security and Nutrition.
+(2019). *Agroecological and other innovative approaches for sustainable agriculture and food systems that enhance food security and nutrition*.
+A report by the High Level Panel of Experts on Food Security and Nutrition
+of the UN Committee on World Food Security, Rome. https://www.fao.org/cfs/cfs-hlpe [accessed 03 Jan 2022] [↩](#HLPE)

 <a id="f8"></a> One Planet network Sustainable Food Systems (SFS) Programme.
 (2020). *Towards a Common Understanding of Sustainable Food Systems.
 Key approaches, concepts, and terms*. https://www.oneplanetnetwork.org/knowledge-centre/resources/towards-common-understanding-sustainable-food-systems-key-approaches [↩](#SFS)

 <a id="f6"></a> Rivest, Maxime; Kashnitsky, Yury; Bédard-Vallée, Alexandre; Campbell, David; Khayat, Paul; Labrosse, Isabelle; Pinheiro, Henrique; Provençal, Simon; Roberge, Guillaume; James, Chris.
 (2021). *Improving the Scopus and Aurora queries to identify research that supports the United Nations Sustainable Development Goals (SDGs) 2021* V3.
 [Dataset]. doi: 10.17632/9sxdykm8s4.3 [↩](#Els)